Philips Fidelio X2/27 Open Back Headphones

 Lows – Accurate or Distorted?

-It has also been pointed out that listening to certain tracks with a stronger-than-usual mid bass performance can cause the low end to slightly ripple through the rest of the mix.
-This ‘ripple effect’ doesn’t muddy the rest of the track, but it can very slightly bleed into the mid-to-upper frequencies.
+It has also been pointed out that listening to certain tracks with a stronger-than-usual mid-bass performance can cause the low end to slightly rippling through the rest of the mix.
+This ‘ripple effect’ doesn’t muddy the rest of the track, but it can slightly bleed into the mid-to-upper frequencies.

 Mid Range & Acoustic Instruments